 The first element of populism focuses on the people.
 According to Margaret Canovan (2005) the people can have three different meanings, which are: “the people as sovereign, peoples as nations and the people as opposed to the ruling elite” (p.
 2).
 Populists use this polysemy, they talk about these three definitions as if they are the same, even though they often contradict each other (Filc, 2017).
 The idea of the people as being homogeneous, is in itself purely theoretical as citizens often disagree on a variety of issues.
 This conflict between the populist perception of the people as homogeneous and the reality of the heterogeneity among citizens leads to a “limited and tendentious” view of the people (Webber, 2023, p.
 854).
 Populists also use ambiguity to appeal to an undifferentiated version of the people.
 Too specific answers to some policy questions could endanger the viable, but vulnerable coalition that they try to create (Webber, 2023).

-Populists advocate a will of the people, their fear is that a ‘corrupt elite’ will rule instead.
+Populists advocate a will of the people; their fear is that a ‘corrupt elite’ will rule instead.
 These elites can take different forms, but generally populists are skeptical of professional expertise, scientific knowledge or education (Webber, 2023).
 This believe comes from the principal of egalitarianism.
 Experts in a certain field have more knowledge and are therefore able to contribute to the public debate, others are excluded.
 Populists are also suspicious of experts as their opinions even though supported by facts is still not free from political interest (Webber, 2023).

 Populism according to the ideational approach is the opposite of elitism.
-Even though elitism and populism share the idea that society is divided in two homogeneous groups.
+Even though elitism and populism share the idea that society is divided into two homogeneous groups.
 Elitism views the elite as pure instead of the people.
-Pluralism on the other hand rejects the homogeneous nature of both elitism and populism and views society as heterogenies collection of groups and individuals (Mudde, 2004).
+Pluralism on the other hand rejects the homogeneous nature of both elitism and populism and views society as a heterogeneous collection of groups and individuals (Mudde, 2004).

 Populism is in itself anti-elite which raises the question: what happens when a populist governs?
 In a way this is a paradox, as governing would mean the populist becomes the elite.
 However, populists seem to deal with this paradox differently.
 Some authors have claimed that populism and governing can’t be aligned, as remaining anti-establishment while being in power might be impossible (Heinisch, 2003).
 Within his research Heinisch (2003) claims that the strengths of populists turn into weaknesses once they start to govern.
 One of the expected strengths of populists lies in the fact that they are not beholden to certain coalitions or institutions.
 This might allow them to come up with creative political solutions.
 Furthermore, populist parties often have less of a commitment to their own political program and rely more on charismatic leadership.
 In this light it could be expected that populists will be more flexible and innovative (Heinisch, 2003).
 However, when in government populist parties figure out that delivering on their promises is difficult.
 Furthermore, they might have to compromise in government, which might lead to intra-party conflict.
-In such a situation populist parties often lack the internal structures to deal with such conflict (Heinisch, 2003 ).
+In such a situation populist parties often lack the internal structures to deal with such conflict (Heinisch, 2003).

-In short within this research populism will be looked at from the ideational perspective as presented by Mudde (2004).
-This means the elements focused upon are: the pure people, the elite and the antagonistic dynamic between them.
+In short, within this research populism will be looked at from the ideational perspective as presented by Mudde (2004).
+This means the elements focused upon are the pure people, the elite and the antagonistic dynamic between them.
 Populism is not a constant, it can be measured on a scale.
 It might be insightful to know if governing influences the degree of populism within parties.
 This will be explored in the next section.

 Populism in power